imec-idlab/6tisch_predictive_algorithm/README.md

-# Energy-Aware Predictive Scheduling for Battery-Less 6TiSCH Routers in Industrial Wireless Sensor Networks
+# Energy-aware predictive scheduling for battery-less 6TiSCH routers
 This repository will contain the open-source code of a predictive scheduling algorithm for 6TiSCH networks, presented in the paper "Energy-Aware Predictive Scheduling for Battery-Less 6TiSCH Routers in Industrial Wireless Sensor Networks".
 As the paper is currently under review, the open-source code will be made available after publication.